alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 Conclusions
 -----------

-**Scalability - How the design scales for a large amount of cells?**
+**Scalability - How does the design scale for a large amount of cells?**

 The software-based solution has several limits: